rmppmove-tools/readmarkable-koreader-installation-tool/README.md

-# User Guide — READMarkable KOReader Installer v0.1.4-dev
+# READMarkable KOReader Installer v0.1.4-dev

 This desktop application installs **KOReader** and the **XOVI Triple-tap AppLoad launcher** on **reMarkable™ Paper Pro Move**, **reMarkable™ Paper Pro**, and **reMarkable™ 2** devices using an intuitive UI over SSH.